 Do you have an old piece of junk furniture you keep thinking you need to get rid of?
 Why not paint it and use it in a totally different way?
-Here is how to take an old laminate TV cabinet and turn it into an entryway show stopper with Modern Masters Metallic Paint.
+Keep reading to see how to paint laminate furniture with metallic paint and how I transformed this old laminate TV cabinet into an entryway show stopper.

 This post contains affiliate links to products I have used and love.
 If you buy a product I will earn a small commission at no additional cost to you.
 Thank you so much for supporting Mom Can Do Anything.

-- Find an old piece of furniture you want to reinvent.
+Find an old piece of furniture you want to reinvent.
+Here is my dining room a couple of houses ago.
+See that credenza on the wall?

-- Paint your details.
 I used a much smaller brush that I had in an art set when I did the detail work with the gold paint.
-I painted the legs and the border around the top and the bottom.
+Painting the legs and the border around the top and the bottom gave the piece some interest.
 I ultimately decided I didn’t like the gold knobs and painted them gray so they would not stand out.

 As far as paint projects go, this one was fun.
 I love metallic paint.
 If I am going to spend the time and energy on painting something, I want it to have a little personality when I’m done.
 I definitely think this piece has personality.
 Do you have a piece of furniture that needs some personality?
 Try Modern Masters Metallic Paint.